-Beyfortus® (nirsevimab-alip) is the first long-acting antibody that protects for the full respiratory syncytial virus (RSV) season1,2
+Beyfortus® (nirsevimab-alip) is the first long-acting antibody that helps protect infants for the full respiratory syncytial virus (RSV) season, typically 5 months1,2

 About Beyfortus